drchoffnes/uw-prober/README.md

-reverse-traceroute-probes
+uw-prober
 =========================

-Probing code for Reverse Traceroute.
-The reverse traceroute data is stored at gs://m-lab_revtr/
+Network measurement helpers.
+Data collected from them are stored at gs://m-lab_revtr/

 Files will are uploaded as revtr_$CURR_DATE.txt, where $CURR_DATE is the result of `date +%F`.
 Each line is a comma-separated list of values for a reverse traceroute measurement.
 The fields are described below, and are generated from the table at the end of the email.